 The "LI application" messages may be sent over a single TCP connection per LEMF.
 A TCP/IP connection shall be capable of transporting "LI application" messages for multiple surveillance cases to a single LEA.
 The MF initiates the establishment of TCP connections to the LEMF equipment designated by the LEA.
 Optionally, the MF may use more than one TCP connection per LEMF for the purpose of delivering "LI application" messages to minimize the effects of congestion or facility failures.
-For example, if more than one TCP connection, the MF could begin to transmit more messages on the other TCP connections.
+For example, if more than one TCP connection was used "LI application" messages may be uniformly distributed across the connections.
+If delays are detected on one TCP connection, the MF could begin to transmit more messages on the other TCP connections.
 The number of TCP connections supported to the LEMF shall be less than or equal to the provisioned maximum number of such connections.